Skip to main content

 Once complete, download to a local file:

-heygen video download vid_xyz789 -o ./launch-video.mp4
+heygen video download vid_xyz789 --output-path ./launch-video.mp4

 {

-"path": "./launch-video.mp4",
+"path": "./launch-video.mp4"

 }